Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/identity/identity-api-reference.md

 ## setAdvertisingIdentifier

-The advertising ID is preserved between app upgrades, is saved and restored during the standard application backup process, available via [Signals](../signals), and is removed at uninstall.
+The advertising ID is preserved between app upgrades, is saved and restored during the standard application backup process, available via the [Signals](../signals) extension, and is removed at uninstall.

 {% hint style="info" %}
 If the current SDK privacy status is `optedout`, the advertising identifier is not set or stored.